-Figure 5: CCDF of the inter-meeting time for RWM models under different sizes of the domain on a log-log scale (a) and on a semi-log scale (b).
+Fig. 7.
+CCDF of the inter-meeting time for RWM models under different sizes of the domain on a log-log scale (a) and on a semi-log scale (b).
 The hitting frequency to the boundary decreases as the size of the domain increases.
-For 5000×5000 square meters size, a node rarely hits the boundary and thus moves like in an unbounded space and produces power-law behavior of the inter-meeting time, as seen in (a).
-Exponential behavior of the inter-meeting time distribution under smaller domains (e.g., $200m\times200m, 400m\times400m$) is clearly shown in (b) (straight line on a semi-log scale).
-Power-law type behavior starts to appear in mid to large domain size as shown in the inset in the top right of (b).
+For $(5000m)^2$ size, a node rarely hits the boundary and thus moves like in an unbounded space and produces power-law behavior of the inter-meeting time, as seen in (a).
+Exponential behavior of the inter-meeting time distribution under smaller domains (e.g., $(200m)^2$, $(400m)^2$) is clearly shown in (b)(1) (straight line on a semi-log scale).
+Power-law type behavior starts to appear in mid-to-large domain size as shown in (b)(2).

-agreement with our theoretical results in Proposition 1 and Theorem 1.
-Recall from Section 5 that in case of i.i.d. mobility models, the slope of the exponential tail is given by $g(t,N)/t=1/D^2$.
+slope of the exponential tail is given by $g(t,N)/t=1/D^2$.
 In other words, the slope of the tail in a semi-log scale is inversely proportional to the area of the bounded domain (D^2) .
-Similarly, even for RWP models, we notice from Figure 4 that the product of the slope of the tail and the area of the domain (ranging from 200×200 up to 1000×1000 square meters) remains almost constant, which implies that the intuition obtained from i.i.d. mobility models can also be applied to RWP models.
+Similarly, even for RWP models, we notice from Figure 6 that the product of the slope of the tail and the area of the domain (ranging from 200^2 up to 1000^2 square meters) remains almost constant, which implies that the intuition obtained from i.i.d. mobility models can also be applied to RWP models.